 The system must allow for the data collection on many aspects of its operation and use.

-The design and management of the virtual learning environment (VLE), or other e-learning system, should support the achievement of pedagogic objectives.
+The design and management of the virtual learning environment (VLE), or other blended and online education system, should support the achievement of pedagogic objectives.
 This should be evident in the processes used to acquire, implement and manage the system.